nielssorensen/OpenEmu-wiki/User-guide:-Getting-Started.md

 ### Game Scanner

-Make sure this option is checked in order to allow OpenEmu to scan your hard drive for ROM files.
+Make sure this box is checked in order to allow OpenEmu to scan your hard drive for ROM files.

 ![setup assistant part 3](http://i.imgur.com/GJy4T5l.png)